o0101/futzz/README.md

 Right now I'm basically at 0.35 to 0.6 or 30% to 60% for both.
 So I want to double it.
 (37.5% and 55.4%)

 And after that I want to work on ranking.

+## My recall is great

+It's basically up to 0.7 or 70% (using count_all)

+But my precision is only around 55%

+How do I increase precision?
+Weed out irrelevant factors.

+Maybe prune the dict for count_all factors below a certain length?
+Ignore count_all factors below a certain min weight?
+Prune the dict more aggressively at a higher min count?

+As fas as I can tell I solved the "recall" problem.
+We get a great representation of matching documents.